ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 The Step language/020 Parameterized grammars/20 Mention.md

 ## Notes

 [^Write]: There are a few things that it doesn't print verbatim.
 If you say `[Write this_is_a_test]`, it prints "this is a test" rather than "this_is_a_test".
 You can override that by using `WriteVerbatim` instead.
 Also, Step performs post-processing to capitalize the first word of each sentence.
-So if you call `[Write hello]` and it's at the start of a sentence, write will print "hello", but the final output will say "Hello".
+So if you call `[Write hello]` and it's at the start of a sentence, it will appear as "Hello".

 [^1]: You might think we would just write this as:
 ```step